alexanderkoller/pergamon/main.typ

 #for i in range(1) { // to test whether multiple refsections cause issues

-  refsection(format-citation: fcite.format-citation)[ // id: "hallo",
+  refsection( id: "hallo", format-citation: fcite.format-citation)[
     // This show rule has to come inside the refsection, otherwise it is
     // overwritten by the show rule that is defined in refsection's source code.
     // It colors the citation links based on whether the reference is to a PI publication.